dlgeorge/github-pages-with-jekyll/index.md

-# Welcome: this is a test site for learning
+# Welcome: testing -- this is from index

-this is a test
+contents of the index.md file ...blah, blah, blah.